A theory of minimal K-types for flat G-bundles: Preliminaries and main results

 \subsection{Filtrations on $F$-vector spaces}

 A previous paper by the authors~\cite{BrSa1} is concerned with the interaction between flat vector bundles $(U, \n)$ and decreasing $\R$-indexed filtrations on $U$ consisting of $\fo$-lattices $\{U_r \}_{r \in \R}$.
 We will only consider \emph{periodic} (more specifically, $1$-periodic) filtrations, for which $z U_r = U_{r +1}$ for all $r$.
 Such filtrations are parameterized by points in a certain complex $\B=\B(\GL(U))$ called the Bruhat-Tits building for $\GL(U)$.
-We will not describe this correspondence in detail here; see the beginning of Section~\ref{MPfilt} for a discussion in a more general context.
-For the present, we only recall a few properties of the building.
-First, $\B$ is the union of $n$-dimensional real affine spaces called \emph{apartments}, which are in one-to-one correspondence with the set of split maximal tori in $\GL(U)$.
+We will not describe this correspondence in detail here; see Section~\ref{mpfilt2} where we discuss analogous filtrations for an arbitrary reductive group.
+For the present, we only recall a few properties of the building.\footnote{References for Bruhat-Tits buildings include the survey article \cite{Ti} and the book \cite{Land}, as well as the original papers of Bruhat and Tits~\cite{BT1,BT2}.} First, $\B$ is the union of $n$-dimensional real affine spaces called \emph{apartments}, which are in one-to-one correspondence with the set of split maximal tori in $\GL(U)$.
 A choice of basis for $U$ determines a specific apartment together with an origin for the affine space.
 Second, $\B$ is endowed with a surjection onto a simplicial complex $\bB$ called the reduced building with fibers isomorphic to $\R$; furthermore, one can decompose the building as $\B=\bB\times\R$.
 If $x\in\B$ lies over $\bx\in\bB$, then the filtrations for points lying above $\bx$ are precisely those of the form $U'_{r}=U_{x,r+s}$ for some fixed $s\in\R$.
 Finally, the origin determined by a choice of basis lies over a fixed vertex in $\bB$.

 \begin{exam}[Degree filtration] Let $U = F^n$ and $U_j = z^j \fo^n$ whenever $j \in \Z$.
 This $\Z$-filtration extends to an $\R$-filtration by $U_i = U_{\lceil i \rceil}$.
-This periodic filtration corresponds to the origin of $\B$ determined by the standard basis of $F^n$ \end{exam}
+This periodic filtration corresponds to the origin of $\B$ determined by the standard basis of $F^n$. \end{exam}